 On August 16, 1922, the Board of Appeal granted his petition.
 The decision summarized the proposal as follows: “The building in question is a five-story dwelling house, which the appellant desires to remodel.
 The remodeling, however, is so extensive a nature as to practically constitute an entirely new building.
 In accordance with the law, the appellant could rebuild using second-class construction; he desires, however, to make the changes using first-class construction, altering the height of each story so as to make a six-story building in place of a five.
 The total height of the building, however, is increased only 15 feet.”

-Plans for the building — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-50).
+Plans for the building — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-50).

 Michael Seretto died in April of 1924.

-On September 5, 1925, the Exchange Trust Company foreclosed on its mortgage to Michael Seretto, and on October 9, 1925, it sold the property to real estate dealers Edwin J. Dreyfus and Simon Vorenberg.
+On September 5, 1925, the Exchange Trust Company foreclosed on its mortgage to Michael Seretto, and on October 9, 1925, it sold the property to wholesale men’s furnishings dealer Edwin J. Dreyfus and retail clothier Simon Vorenberg.

 In May 6 of 1927, 78 Commonwealth was acquired from Edwin Dreyfus and Simon Vorenberg by the Haymarket Realty Corporation, of which Simon Vorenberg was the president.